 An MPS degree in Human Resources and Employment Relations (HRER) is for those at-work in HR.
 It may ready you to help top execs factor human resources into their strategic plans.

 This type of program often comes with a choice of concentrations.
 A potential asset for those who want to guide their HR career track.
 Employment and labor law, staffing, labor unions and benefits are some options.

 An MBA may help you build a range of managerial skills.
-Strategic human resource management is a proactive way to develop talent.
-With a focus in strategic HRM, you'll study the ways employees may help a business succeed.
+Strategic human resources management is a proactive way to develop talent.
+With a focus in strategic HRM, you’ll study the ways employees may help a business succeed.

 A DBA is a terminal business degree with select courses in the HR focus.
 It often appeals to current execs with a master’s or MBA who want to refine skills as problem-solvers.

 Courses usually focus on advanced business topics.
 As such you may hone leadership and strategy skills.
 In tandem, a DBA may help you gain expert knowledge of labor markets, legal issues and benefits.
 But if you prefer research, check out a PhD in HRM to see how the course material stacks up.

 Accreditation is a quality control.
 Many schools have the initial credential from a regional agency.
 This means one may apply for federal aid and that the school passed a peer review for standards.

 That said, a myriad of schools offer masters and MBA in human resources degrees.
 So how do you tell them apart?
 Accrediting agencies look at the curriculum.
 They assess whether it teaches relevant and up-to-date skills and information.